Featured snippets in search

 Where does the answer summary come from?

-The summary is a snippet extracted programmatically from a webpage.
+The summary is a snippet extracted programmatically from what a visitor sees on your web page.
 What's different with a featured snippet is that it is enhanced to draw user attention on the results page.
 When we recognize that a query asks a question, we programmatically detect pages that answer the user's question, and display a top result as a featured snippet in the search results.

 Like all search results, featured snippets reflect the views or opinion of the site from which we extract the snippet, not that of Google.
 We are always working to improve our ability to detect the most useful snippet, so the results you see may change over time.
 You can provide feedback on any Featured Snippet by clicking the "Give Feedback" link at the bottom of the box.